 William and Jane Morris Fund (Church Conservation Grants)

-Applications are considered by the Society's Morris Committee, which is composed of Officers of the Society and Fellows with relevant expertise [insert link to Morris Committee list].
+Applications are considered by the Society's Morris Committee, which is composed of Officers of the Society and Fellows with relevant expertise.
 The Committee meets twice a year.

 - 31 March (applicants notified by 31 May)

 - 31 August (applicants notified by 30 November)